DROP ROLE (Transact-SQL)

 To remove a server role, use DROP SERVER ROLE (Transact-SQL).

-Requires ALTER ANY ROLE permission on the database, or CONTOL permission on the role, or membership in the db_securityadmin.
+Requires ALTER ANY ROLE permission on the database, or CONTROL permission on the role, or membership in the db_securityadmin.

 The following example drops the database role